leebri101/Chef-de-Party/README.md

 ### **Site Objectives:**
 * Allowing users to easily interact with the page without any technical or difficult complications.
-* To create a simple, effective and user-friendly quiz page which any can use or take inspiration from.
+* To create a simple, effective and user-friendly quiz page which anyone can use or take inspiration from.

 ### **User Stories:**
 * As a user I want to be able to navigate the site with ease.